 Winner of a 2018 Emerging Artist Award from Lincoln Center and a 2015 Avery Fisher Career Grant, Mr. Brown has recently performed as soloist with the Seattle Symphony, the National Philharmonic, and the Grand Rapids, North Carolina, New Haven, and Albany symphonies; and in recitals at Carnegie Hall, the Mostly Mozart Festival, and Caramoor.
 He is an artist of the Chamber Music Society of Lincoln Center, performing frequently at Alice Tully Hall and on tour.
 Mr. Brown was selected by András Schiff to perform on an international tour making solo debuts in Berlin, Milan, Florence, Zurich’s Tonhalle, and New York’s 92nd Street Y. He regularly performs recitals with his longtime duo partner, cellist Nicholas Canellakis, and has appeared at numerous festivals including Tanglewood, Marlboro, Music@Menlo, Gilmore, Ravinia, Saratoga, Bridgehampton, Bard, Sedona, Moab, and Tippet Rise.

-He is a prolific recording artist whose latest solo album is Noctuelles, a First Hand Records release featuring Ravel’s Miroirs and Medtner’s Second Improvisation with movements newly discovered by Mr. Brown.
+He is a prolific recording artist whose latest solo album is Noctuelles, a First Hand Records release featuring Ravel’s Miroirs and Nikolai Medtner’s Second Improvisation, the latter work including two movements newly discovered by Mr. Brown and previously unrecorded.
 His discography with orchestra includes appearances as soloist with the Seattle Symphony and Ludovic Morlot, and with the Brandenburg State Symphony in Samuel Adler’s First Piano Concerto.
 Other albums include music of Mendelssohn and Beethoven on First Hand Records; an all-George Perle CD; and collaborative albums with pianist Jerome Lowenthal, cellist Nicholas Canellakis, and violinist Elena Urioste.
 He has plans to embark on a multi-year project to record the complete piano music of Felix Mendelssohn.